petersilva/drobo-utils/README.txt

 To find Drobo on a system, drobo-utils queries all the attached devices for indications it is made by Data Robotics.
 These strings change from product to product.
-If your (new model) of Drobo is not detected, then run the command line interface with the hardware detection debugging output turned out.  like so::
+If the (new model) Drobo is not detected, then run the command line interface with the hardware detection debugging output turned out.  like so::

  # drobom -v 16 status